 In these cases, you can load the EGM file into GPS Logger by following these simple steps:

-- Start GPS Logger and record a track.
+- Start GPS Logger and record a track, finalizing it.
 Then go on the Tracklist tab and export the track.
-The App could ask the permission to access the device storage: in case, please click Yes
+The App could ask the permission to access the device storage: in case, please click Yes.
+Then close and terminate the App.

 - If you don’t have it yet, download the